 We got to the office and Colin first had to unlock it.
-I tried Grant.
+I tried Grant - my boyfriend.
 His phone was off.
 This was astronomically unusual for him.
 He normally answers no matter who calls or at what time.
 I knew he had to go to Joburg at some time during my stay, I realised he was probably flying.
 I called my mom.
 No answer.

 ‘Mom, I can’t get hold of Grant and I need to leave.
 Can you please call Alex (my brother) and ask if we can borrow his car?’